 Reminder: File For Your Homestead Exemption

-As we move closer to the new year, now’s a good time to remind you to file for your Florida Homestead Exemption.
+At the beginning of every new year, we like to remind you to file for your Florida Homestead Exemption.

 What is a homestead exemption?